 The physics of the twentieth century, especially after the theory of general relativity, has evolved towards a “geometrization of physics”.
-Some have even coined the expression geometrodynamics to emphasize the fact that the central equation of general relativity expresses the link between the energy-momentum tensor and how the geometry of the surrounding spacetime is modified accordingly.
+Some have even coined the expression geometrodynamics to emphasize the fact that the central equation of general relativity expresses the link between the energy-momentum tensor and the local spacetime curvature.

 On the other hand, the course of quantum physics was more abstract, which instead crystallized in mathematical rather than physical spaces (e.g. Hilbert space), with abundant use of operators and imaginary quantities hardly endowed with a geometric interpretation.